JulsSkogs/TILProject/README.md

 # TILProject

 My version of the Today I Learned webapp built along with Jonas Schmedtmann's course.

-This project makes use of Supabase, HTML, CSS, JavaScript and React.
+This project makes use of Supabase, HTML, CSS, JavaScript and React, and will be deployed using Netlify.